Inspirational Messages Through Poetry by Two South Indian Telugu Poets Using Satakam Genre

 Don't show superiority where it is not worthy Humbleness is not inferiority Doesn't a mountain look small in the mirror?
 O beloved of Lord Shiva, listen Vema.
 Even if the rat skin is washed throughout the year It will remain black but not turn white (Similarly)if you beat a wooden doll, does it speak?
 O beloved of Lord Shiva, listen Vema.
 A stone in the shoes, a fly near the ears, Dust particle in the eye, thorn in feet, (similarly)Quarrel in the house, are all unbearable O beloved of Lord Shiva, listen Vema.
 Inferior person speaks always loudly Gentleman speaks softly Does gold sound like bronze?
 O beloved of Lord Shiva, listen Vema.
 If you adore a golden throne By placing a dog on it at an auspicious time And crown the dog Does it leave previous habits? listen Sumathi.
 (It means that giving good position and respect to mean people can't change their bad habits) Whenever you become rich Relatives will surround you Just like pond full of water Gets inhabited by thousands of frogs, isn't Sumathi?
 Even milk is not drunk if you tell softly But, even poison gets drunk when you tell harshly Softness doesn't work always Better be harsh in this world, Sumathi.
 Even the rich Kuber being his friend Lord Shiva had to beg for alms However rich your connections may be Your own wealth comes to your help,listen Sumathi.
 Relatives that are of no use during problems God that does not respond even after prayers Horse that doesn't go forward in battle field All these should be left immediately, Sumathi.
 Don't be over confident with your strength Quarrelling with all carelessly is not correct Don't you see even huge and strong snakes meet death When caught between lots of ants, Sumathi?

-The poets used the sataka literature to pinpoint the weaknesses in society, government administrations and human perceptions as evident from these following verses.
+The poets used the sataka literature to pinpoint the weaknesses of the society, the government administrations, and the human perceptions as evident from these following verses.

 Those finding fault in others are many All people have some or other faults

-The below-linked videos are both in the Telugu language, the original language in which the poems have been composed by these poets.
+The below-linked videos are both in the Telugu language, the original language in which these poets have composed.
 Only very few poems are linked here of both these poets.
 The poems are sung by fans of these two poets and uploaded on youtube.

-Some of these poems have already been included by me in the above sections of poems.
+Some of these poems have already been included and explained by me in the above sections of poems.

 What about your choice for inspirational poetry?